-Cost: Free limited plan; full-feature plans start at $30/month
+Cost: Limited freeplan; full-feature plans start at $49/month

-Hootsuite is considered a productivity tool because it takes a lot of the guesswork out of strategizing for social media and offers specified tools for organizing and planning social media strategy.
+Hootsuite takes a lot of the guesswork out of strategizing for social media, and offers specified tools for organizing and planning social media strategy.
 Used by 800 of the Fortune 1000 companies, Hootsuite is a gold standard productivity app for anyone in business or nonprofit work.

 Hootsuite includes planning tools for when and how to post content.
 Create a customized posting calendar and keep track of important details like the hashtags and strategies unique to each platform.
 You can create several posts at a time and schedule them to be posted at specific times in the future.
 This is a huge time saver because you don't have to shift gears to post at inconvenient times.

-Hootsuite’s analytic tools provide valuable insight into how well your organization is reaching audiences across various social media platforms.
+Hootsuite’s analytic tools provide valuable insight into how well your organization is reaching audiences across various social media platforms in real time.
 You’ll be able to learn what types of posts garner more attention and what times are the most optimal for posting.

 Hootsuite saves users a lot of time in the long run.
 There is, however, a significant learning curve in the beginning.
 And if you're just getting started as a business or a nonprofit, $30/month likely seems like a steep price tag.
 The free version is functional but lacks the analytics features and limits you to 30 posts per month.
 But after Hootsuite’s free version helps you expand and improve your social media presence, your budget will be able to afford a full-feature plan.

-Cost: Free for basic functionality, $7.95/month for individuals, and $9/month (per user) for a team
+Cost: Free plan for basic functionality, $7.95/month for individuals, and $9/month (per user) for a team

-Lucidchart improves productivity by visualization of workflows.
-You just create a document (there are many templates to choose from) get you started.
+Lucidchart improves productivity by visualization and graphs of workflows.
+You just create a document (there are many templates to choose from) to get you started.
 There are hundreds of shapes and colors to customize your template.